cesar-douady/open-lmake/DEVELOPERS.md

 	- ` ...` at the end means comment continue on next line where `...` appears again
 	- `/*garbage*/`    means we dont care about the value, it is only there to be certain having no uninitialized values

+## Guideline
-- apply <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines> to the best extent
+we apply <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines> to the best extent.

-# general description
+# General description

-## main classes
+## Main classes
 - Req represents an lmake command
 	- several `Req`'s may be present as several lmake command may run (but there is a single server serving all of them)
 - `Rule` represents a derivation rule